 History has amply demonstrated that communism and socialism retard the growth of economies, because there is no competition between businesses, and the people who manage such businesses are often political appointees, chosen more for their social and political connections than for their understanding of the businesses that they manage.
 Furthermore, large industries are often under the control of many bureaucrats, who often issue conflicting demands.
 They care little about whether society wants their product or service, and do not care as much about costs, since these costs are paid by the government.

 Communism and socialism give great power to a few individuals who then become obsessed with retaining their power, even at the tremendous expense of society.
-For instance, Cuba and North Korea are almost completely communistic, and even though the Communist governments in both countries have controlled their countries for years, their people remain mired in abject poverty.
+For instance, even though the Communist governments of Cuba and North Korea have controlled their countries for years, their people remain mired in abject poverty.
 Consequentially, the people of Cuba and North Korea are mere economic slaves, subjugated to enrich the communist dictators of these countries.

 Capitalism works best because it promotes competition so that only the most efficient businesses survive.
 Survival requires that the business owners be knowledgeable about their business and able to manage it effectively, that they can minimize costs to produce their product or service, and that they know what people want.
 Otherwise, the business will fail, as most do.

 Thus, capitalism provides the best means of achieving the efficient allocation of the factors of production and providing society with the goods and services that it most desires at the lowest possible cost.
 Capitalism maximizes the production possibility frontier, providing the greatest benefit to society with the available scarce resources.

 Although capitalism is the most effective means of allocating resources, it does have shortcomings, including the following:

 - monopolies that can interfere with free enterprise and reduce allocation efficiency through their pricing power;